MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 <br>

 Let's practice writing R scripts as a team.
 One partner will convey what you want to accomplish, while the other writes the R script.
-There's no pressure, but there might be sugaR :candy: points on the line.
+There's no pressure, but there may be sugaR :candy: points on the line.

 <br>